Russian missile strike hits Ukraine aeronautics firm: Zelenskyy

 A Russian missile strike on Saturday hit a facility of the Ukrainian aeronautics group Motor Sich, one of several companies requisitioned by the government since Moscow’s invasion, President Volodymyr Zelenskyy said.

 “Today there was another Russian missile attack against our country.
-Kinzhals, Calibers.
-They hit Motor Sich” near Khmelnytskyi in western Ukraine, around 300 kilometers (190 miles) southwest of Kyiv, Zelenskyy said in his evening address.
+Kinzhals, Kalibrs.
+They hit Motor Sich” and the Khmelnytskyi region in western Ukraine, around 300 kilometers (190 miles) southwest of Kyiv, Zelenskyy said in his evening address.

 For all the latest headlines follow our Google News channel online or via the app.